-SCE has one capability within this category at a low maturity level (level zero or one) - capability 29, "PSPS operating model and consequence mitigation."
+SCE has one capability within this category at a low maturity level (level 0 or 1) - capability 29, "PSPS operating model and consequence mitigation."
 This is also a low-maturity capability for PG&E, based on 2022 survey results.
 Areas that are holding SCE back from maturing further include: